sophiehi/neural-style-painting/README.md

 - Scipy
 - Numpy

 You will need to download the [VGG-19 model](http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat).
+(URL is outdated.)

-Then just run art.py.
+Then just run (with tensorflow cpu version)

+    python art.py

+To use tensorflow gpu version, run

+    python art.py -g 0

 References:
 - [A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576)